 - A quilted exhibit is made up of at least 3 layers.
-Quilts or quilted items must be quilted or tied through all layers. - Fleece blankets are not eligible for his division.

-Quilts must have a permanent label on the back in the bottom right corner with quilter's name and date of completion.
+Quilts or quilted items must be quilted or tied through all layers. - Fleece blankets are not eligible for his division. - Quilts must have a permanent label on the back in the bottom right corner with quilter's name and date of completion.

 BARN QUILTS - A Barn Quilt is a large piece of wood that is painted to look like a quilt block.
 Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
 Please note this is the Home Environment information sheet.
+Exhibits without supporting information will be dropped a ribbon placing.